-Tables are best presented on a maximum of one published page, which equates to 35 one-line rows and approximately five short (15–20 characters) columns in MS Word (fewer rows if there are several table footnotes).
-Complex tables are best submitted as figures.
+Tables should be presented on a maximum of one published page, which equates to 35 one-line rows and approximately five short (15–20 characters) columns in MS Word (fewer rows if there are several table footnotes).
+Longer or complex tables should be submitted as Supplementary Content.

 Tables should be prepared using the MS Word table tool (i.e., rows and columns should not be approximated with tabs and spaces).
 A roman font should be used; italic and bold should not be used for emphasis.
 All sections of tables should be double-spaced.
 Cells should not break across multiple rows or columns (except in the cases of multi-level headings or cut-in heads; see below for details).

 No cells should be left blank; a dash is used to indicate no data or information is available.